-1. The scheme of examination for the one-year course of study in Energy Technologies for the degree of Master of Philosophy shall consist of:

-- either - (a) ten modules selected from a set of mandatory and optional modules published by the Degree Committee for the Faculty of Engineering not later than the end of the Easter Term of the academic year preceding that of the examination;
+- 1. The scheme of examination for the one-year course of study in Energy Technologies for the degree of Master of Philosophy shall consist of: either - (a) ten modules selected from a set of mandatory and optional modules published by the Degree Committee for the Faculty of Engineering not later than the end of the Easter Term of the academic year preceding that of the examination;

-- (b) a dissertation, of not more than 20,000 words in length, including footnotes, appendices, and bibliography, on a topic approved by the Degree Committee for the Faculty of Engineering. - or
+(b) a dissertation, of not more than 20,000 words in length, including footnotes, appendices, and bibliography, on a topic approved by the Degree Committee for the Faculty of Engineering.

-(c) twelve modules from a set of mandatory and optional modules;

-(d) a dissertation, of not more than 10,000 words in length, including footnotes, appendices, and bibliography, on a topic approved by the Degree Committee for the Faculty of Engineering.

-&lt;sup>1 This pathway is available for part-time study.

-&lt;sup>2 This pathway is suspended in 2022-23.

-&lt;sup>3 Students taking the M.Phil.
+- (c) twelve modules from a set of mandatory and optional modules; and - (d) a dissertation, of not more than 10,000 words in length, including footnotes, appendices, and bibliography, on a topic approved by the Degree Committee for the Faculty of Engineering. - 2.
+The Degree Committee shall announce how modules will be examined not later than the division of Lent Term preceding the examination.
+Examination shall be by written paper, or one or more pieces of coursework or other exercises, or a combination of these. - 3.
+The Degree Committee shall have the power to give notice of additional optional modules not later than the end of the Michaelmas Term of the academic year of the examination. - 1 This pathway is available for part-time study. - 2 This pathway is suspended in 2024-25. - 3 Students taking the M.Phil.
 Degree in Egyptology must take a minimum of one Egyptian Archaeology module from the list of modules in Egyptology published by the Degree Committee.

-2. The Degree Committee shall announce how modules will be examined not later than the division of Lent Term preceding the examination.
-Examination shall be by written paper, or one or more pieces of coursework or other exercises, or a combination of these.

-3. The Degree Committee shall have the power to give notice of additional optional modules not later than the end of the Michaelmas Term of the academic year of the examination.